Scaarus/nativedb/vehicle/SetAmbientVehicleRangeMultiplierThisFrame.md

 void SET_AMBIENT_VEHICLE_RANGE_MULTIPLIER_THIS_FRAME(float RangeMultiplier);
 ```

-Applies a multiplier to the default ranges used for creationremoval of vehicles
+Applies a multiplier to the default ranges used for creation/removal of vehicles